Sobhangh/IDP-Z3/docs/zettlr/REST.md

             }
         }
     - 'laws' : [
-        law : string            // laws used to obtain the value to be explained ]
+        law : (string, string)  // laws used to obtain the value to be explained
+                                // first string is identifier
+                                // second string is reading
+    ]
 ```